akankshashriv/jekyll-TeXt-theme/_posts/Draft/A Brief History of Machine Learning: 1970s, The AI Winter.md

 # Stanford Cart
 # Lighthill Report
-# Divergence of AI to ML and K
+# Divergence of AI to ML and KRR

 # References